LinobZ/funkin-interviews-and-q-a/README.md

 [![Friday Night Funkin'](https://github.com/FunkinCrew/awesome-funkin-resources/raw/main/img/FNF-Logo.svg)](https://funkin.me/)
 > Various Interviews and Q&As by members of the company Funkin Crew Inc.

-Thanks for everyone who has archived many of the interviews shown here.
+Thanks for everyone who has conduct and archived many of the interviews shown here.

-List system based on [awesome-funkin-resources](https://github.com/FunkinCrew/awesome-funkin-resources) and some of the information shown are gathered from the [Funkipedia](https://fridaynightfunkin.wiki.gg/).
+Repository based on [awesome-funkin-resources](https://github.com/FunkinCrew/awesome-funkin-resources) and some of the information shown are gathered from the [Funkipedia](https://fridaynightfunkin.wiki.gg/).

 ## Contents
 - [Youtube](https://github.com/LinobZ/funkin-interviews-and-qna#Youtube)